SFOE/BFE-Chatbot-Joule-Verne/README.md

   CloudFront acts as a CDN for caching and low latency and WAF protects against common web attacks

 - **Virtual Private Cloud (VPC)**
-  Provides network isolation with private and public subnets across two Availability Zones (AZs)
+  Provides network isolation with private and public subnets across two Availability Zones (AZs) [^1]

 - **Load Balancer (ALB)**
-  - Located in public subnets, distributes incoming traffic to ECS tasks [^1]
+  - Located in public subnets, distributes incoming traffic to ECS tasks [^2]
   - Present in both AZs for high availability
   - Associated Security Group: allows inbound traffic on port 80/443 from CloudFront
-    [^1]: Another option for the ALB would be to put it in a private subnet for enhanced security.
+    [^2]: Another option for the ALB would be to put it in a private subnet for enhanced security.
 If doing this, a NAT Gateway should also be added so that it can communicate through a secure internet connexion the tokens to Cognito.
 It was decided to opt for this public option as it is still safe and including a NAT Gateway is more expensive

-- **Elastic Container Service (ECS) using Fargate**
+- **Elastic Container Service (ECS) using Fargate**[^3]
   - Runs Docker containers inside private subnets for security
   - Containers listen on port **8501**
   - ECS Service is deployed across both AZs for fault tolerance